addykumar27/building-js-iterators-lab/README.md

 <details><summary>click for explanation</summary>At line 37 in the test file, there was an expectation that an array would have the elements `['a', 'b', 'c', 'd']`.
 Instead, it got an empty array!</details>

-### Deliverables

-When you're finished for the day, edit this README to include your name, a link to the original repository, and a 3-5 sentence reflection on completing this training **at the top of the readme**.
-Push your updates to GitHub!